 Kelvin Catmull focuses his practice on patent preparation and prosecution including strategic counseling and portfolio development.
-He practices in a wide range of technologies including semiconductor devices and processing, electronics, software, telecommunications, and networking.
+Mr. Catmull has patent prosecution experience in a wide range of technologies including navigation and positioning systems, surveying, photogrammetry and optical measurements, laser diodes, semiconductor devices and processing, semiconductor processing equipment, and metrology systems and techniques.

 U.S. Patent and Trademark Office (2005)